Deeply Clear

 Ideas don't die because they're bad.
-They die because they're invisible.
+They die because their structure is invisible.

 Now multiply that by a team.
 Five people reading the same doc, each building a different mental model.
 Alignment meetings that rehash what was already written.
 Decision paralysis because nobody can see the full picture at once.